robdmc/consecution/README.md

 abstraction from <a href="http://storm.apache.org/"> Apache Storm</a>.
 It provides a simple, intuitive interface for building and executing pipelines.

-Perhaps the best way to explain consecution is with an example.
-Here is a simple pipeline for computing the word and letter entropy from a collection of files.
+Perhaps the best way to explain consecution is to show a simple, contrived example of a pipeline that computis the word and letter entropy for the content in a batch of files.

 ```python
 from future import print_function